-ENDING OF THE ALLIANCE WITH WEST MERCIA POLICE evolves
+ENDING OF THE ALLIANCE WITH WEST MERCIA POLICE

-On 8th October 2018 West Mercia Police formally served notice of its decision to terminate their strategic alliance with Warwickshire Police.
-This decision is to take effect from 9th October 2019.
+On the October 8, 2018 West Mercia Police formally served notice of their decision to terminate strategic alliance it had with Warwickshire Police.
+This decision is to take effect from the October 9, 2019.

-The Alliance has been in operation since 2012, delivering around £35 million of savings to both forces during this time and, in my estimation, has been very successful for both forces.
-While discussions had been taking place with West Mercia for some time on how best to evolve the Alliance to meet the challenges of today and tomorrow, the decision by the West Mercia Chief Constable and Police and Crime Commissioner to terminate the agreement altogether and seek a new arrangement with more favourable terms was not something that we had expected in Warwickshire.
+The alliance has been in operation since 2012, delivering around £35 million of savings to both forces during this time and, in my estimation, has been very successful for both forces.
+While discussions had been taking place with West Mercia for some time on how best to evolve the alliance to meet the challenges of today and tomorrow, the decision by the West Mercia Chief Constable and Police and Crime Commissioner to terminate the agreement altogether and seek a new arrangement with more favourable terms was not something that we had expected in Warwickshire.

 Since the notice of termination, I have been working closely with the chief officers of Warwickshire Police to determine the best course of action to safeguard the delivery of policing services in Warwickshire.
 A change team has been established within the force to make detailed and costed assessments of each area of the force's business and understand what elements may be best delivered by the force wholly in Warwickshire or through continued collaboration with West Mercia or other partners.
 This has included assessing options to provide services on a hosted, shared or standalone basis.

-The default position is that the services which had formerly been shared will be separated, should no further agreement be reached.
+The default position is that the services which had formerly been shared will be separated, should no further agreement be reached,